Search

 return len(bins), bins

-This runs in O(n^2) in the worst case (n items, each scanning all existing bins).
-You can improve it to O(n log n) with a balanced BST or heap to track bin remaining capacities, but the O(n^2) version is totally fine for an interview unless the problem explicitly requires better.
+This runs in in the worst case (n items, each scanning all existing bins).
+You can improve it to O(n log n) with a balanced BST or heap to track bin remaining capacities, but the version is totally fine for an interview unless the problem explicitly requires better.

 In an interview, if you're asked a bin packing variant, start by stating the approach clearly: "I'll sort items in decreasing order and use first-fit, which gives a guaranteed approximation ratio."
 This shows you understand it's a heuristic and aren't claiming it's optimal.
 Interviewers appreciate that nuance.
+Follow this up with a simple benchmark (AI is really good at hammering these out!) and then you can optimize it further where needed.

 Real-world framing